GawdScape/GawdScapeLauncher/README.md

 Refer to the Wiki for help.

+Updates in Version 3:
+Allows for Twitch streaming.

 To contribute, you will need:
-Java JDK 7 or newer.
+- Java JDK 7 or newer.
 I recommend JDK 8.
-Netbeans IDE.
+- Netbeans IDE.
-Launch4J (For making exe files).
+- Launch4J (For making exe files).
 Make sure to format the code before committing.

 GawdScape Launcher is copyright by GawdScape.